raspberrypilearning/rpi-wire-loop-game-scratch/en/step_4.md

 --- task ---

-Take another pipe cleaner, wrap it in foil, and then bend it into a loop.
+Take the last pipe cleaner, wrap it in foil, and then bend it into a loop.

 ![A pipe cleaner bent into a loop and wrapped with aluminium foil.](images/wire-loop.jpg)